 Oops!
 I Dropped the Lemon Tart.
 Five Ages of Parmigiano Reggiano.
-The Crunchy Part of the Lasagne.
+The Crunchy Part of the Lasagna.
 What do these three dishes have in common?
 The answer is a story, for each is the creation of Massimo Bottura, the chef who turned storytelling into an edible art form at his restaurant Osteria Francescana.

-Complementing his thought-provoking cuisine is a restaurant-cum-art-gallery housing high-quality contemporary artwork, another passion of Bottura and his American wife, Lara Gilmore.
+Complementing his thought-provoking cuisine is a restaurant-cum-art-gallery housing contemporary artwork, another passion of Bottura and his American wife, Lara Gilmore.
 Then there’s the seamless service in a series of cosy rooms and the unparalleled warmth of Italian hospitality.
-This winning combination led Osteria Francescana to the No.1 spot in The World’s Best Restaurants in 2016 and 2018, but it could have turned out very differently.
+This winning combination led Osteria Francescana to the No.1 spot in The World’s 50 Best Restaurants in 2016 and 2018, but it could have turned out very differently.
 In the years after opening in 1995, the restaurant almost closed as conservative locals were resistant to Bottura’s tradition-busting approach to the Italian kitchen.
 Thankfully, he persevered.

 Watch the video interview with Bottura: